arcmena/gitstalker/README.md

 ## Usage

 The app layout is simple.
-A searchbox for you to insert the a username, below that the profile information and the user repositories with links
+A searchbox for you to insert the a username, below that the profile information and the user repositories with links.

 ## Author